Philadelphia Car Accident Lawyers Hold Fatigued Drivers Responsible for Accidents Causing Injuries

 Driver Exhaustion Puts Your Life and Well-Being at Risk on the Road

-Road trips, cross-country moves and trucking routes all put drivers on the road for hours on end.
+Road trips, cross-country moves, and trucking routes all put drivers on the road for hours on end.
 The combination of extended waking hours and time spent staring out at the open road can lead to distraction and fatigue that can be just as dangerous as driving while intoxicated.
+According to the National Highway Traffic Safety Administration (NHTSA), every year about 100,000 police-reported crashes involve drowsy driving.
+These accidents result in more than 1,550 fatalities and 71,000 injuries.
 At McCann & Wall, LLC our Philadelphia car accident lawyers understand these dangers, and fight to get injured victims compensation after being involved in an accident caused by driver fatigue.

 The Effects of Fatigued Driving are Serious

 Drivers who are drowsy at the wheel have limited attention and slowed responses, making them much more likely to get into an accident.
 Fatigued driving can have a wide variety of effects on a driver’s behavior including:

 - Daydreaming or zoning out

 - Impaired judgment or decision-making